micmejia/bible-dump/NKJV/Luke/Luke 12.md

 And which of you by worrying can add one cubit to his stature?

 ###### 26
-If you then are not able to do _the_ least, why [^d]are you anxious for the rest?
+If you then are not able to do _the_ least, why are you anxious for the rest?

 ###### 27
-Consider the lilies, how they grow: they neither toil nor spin; and yet I say to you, even Solomon in all his glory was not [^e]arrayed like one of these.
+Consider the lilies, how they grow: they neither toil nor spin; and yet I say to you, even Solomon in all his glory was not arrayed like one of these.

 ###### 28
 If then God so clothes the grass, which today is in the field and tomorrow is thrown into the oven, how much more _will He clothe_ you, O _you_ of little faith?